 - What were my fiber-rich grain choices today?

 - Weekly/daily: How many whole grains did I eat?

 - Did I eat fish twice this week?

-What will be the thing you discover and get more informed about this week?
+What will be the thing you get more informed about this week?